ymdatta/ASE_Spring24_Project/src/gate.md

   look at examples that fall safely into just _best_ or just _rest_);
 - Secondly, it is critical of itself.
 SMO finds the examples that could most confuse it (those right on the border), then asks about those.
-- Thirdly, there is some maths (shown below) suggesting that, if we make the most optimistic assumptions possible, then is should be possible to find good examples within a large set, using just a few examples.
+- Thirdly, there is maths (see below) saying that, under some  optimistic assumptions, then it is  possible to find good examples within a large set, using just a few examples.

 Note that in my code, _best_ and _rest_ are implemented via a Naive Bayes